Economy of Malawi: Forestry

 Large man-made pine tree forests are located in the Viphya Mountains, around Mulanje and Zomba.
 Timber production for building materials and furniture is an important industry for these regions.
 However, most areas in Malawi suffer from deforestation due to illegal logging for charcoal production and the use of firewood.

 Electricity

-Malawi's sole power supplier is the state owned Electricity Supply Commission of Malawi (ESCOM), which generates almost all its power from hydroelectric plants along the Shire River.
-The installed is approximately 351MW.
+Malawi's sole power supplier is the state owned Electricity Supply Commission of Malawi (ESCOM), which generates almost all its power from hydroelectric plants along the Shire River whose installed capacity is approximately 351MW.
 About 12% of the country's population has access to electricity, according to 2014 World Bank figures.

-The country has been suffering from intermittent power outages as a result of an ongoing drought that has halved power output as water levels of the Shire river dropped significantly.
+In 2017 the country suffered from intermittent power outages as a result of an ongoing drought that halved power output as water levels of the Shire River dropped significantly.
 The river usually generates 300MW of electricity, accounting for 98% of Malawi's total supply.
 However, the drought reduced that capacity to 160MW, according to ESCOM.